zachchan105/tmewc/typescript/api-reference/classes/BitcoinTxHash.md

 # Class: BitcoinTxHash

-Represents a Bitcoin transaction hash (or transaction ID) as an un-prefixed hex string.
-This hash is supposed to have the same byte order as used by the Bitcoin block explorers which is the opposite of the byte order used by the Bitcoin protocol internally.
-That means the hash must be reversed in the use cases that expect the Bitcoin internal byte order.
+Represents a Meowcoin transaction hash (or transaction ID) as an un-prefixed hex string.
+This hash is supposed to have the same byte order as used by the Meowcoin block explorers which is the opposite of the byte order used by the Meowcoin protocol internally.
+That means the hash must be reversed in the use cases that expect the Meowcoin internal byte order.

 ## Hierarchy